romanperun/my-react-app/README.md

 # Roman Perun begins an acquaintance with React.

-This is the first React app where I will learn all the necessary React concept.
+This is the first React app where I will learn all the necessary React concepts.

 # Getting Started with Create React App